jywebs/GitHub_interview/Preso/presenter_notes.md

 - **Productivity gains today** → faster delivery, shorter development cycle times.
 - **Strategic gains tomorrow** → higher employee satisfaction, stronger retention, a culture focused on **creativity over toil**

-**meta-example:** This very presentation was built with the aid of GitHub Copilot and published using GitHub Pages quickly and efficency with only limited knowledge of javascript — to me that’s AI productivity in action — taking something that would have cost me hours and turning it into minutes.
+**meta-example:** This very presentation was built with the aid of GitHub Copilot and published using GitHub Pages quickly and efficency with only limited knowledge of javascript — to me that’s AI productivity in action — taking something that would have cost multiple man hours and turning it into minutes.

 **Closing Thoughts:**